Escaping a Submerged Vehicle

 Never drive through water!
 It only takes a few inches of water to sweep a vehicle off the road.

-*Window-breaking tools do NOT work on laminated glass, they only work on tempered glass.Each window in your vehicle should have a sticker indicating what type of glass it is (example below).
+Window-breaking tools do NOT work on laminated glass, they only work on tempered glass.Each window in your vehicle should have a sticker indicating what type of glass.
+In emergency situations, you may not be able to recall.
+Even if your car has laminated glass on the front passenger windows, it is likely that it has tempered glass on the back seat passenger windows.
 Be prepared.
 Know what windows have tempered glass in your vehicle and mark them with a special sticker.
-In emergency situations, you may not be able to recall.
+More resources below.